 Abstract: In this talk a number of problems are considered which are related to the modelling of eye guidance under visual attention in a natural setting.
 First, from a brief and crude discussion of a variety of available models spelled in probabilistic terms, we show that current approaches in computational vision are hitherto far from achieving the goal of an active observer relying upon eye guidance to accomplish real-world tasks.
 Second, we argue that this challenging goal requires to embody, in a principled way, the problem of eye guidance within the action/perception loop.
 In particular we will consider the issue of how to design specific oculomotor priors (oculomotor tendencies, biases) and how this endeavor can be accomplished in the framework of animal foraging models.
 Eventually, to give some idea for future studies and directions in the field, we discuss the issue of facing the inextricable link tying up visual attention, emotion and executive control, in so far as recent neurobiological findings are weighed up.

-RO-MAN 2020 - The 29th IEEE International Conference on Robot and Human Interactive Communication is a leading forum where state-of-the-art innovative results, the latest developments as well as future perspectives relating to robot and human interactive communication are presented and discussed.
+This workshop was held as part of the The 29th IEEE International Conference on Robot & Human Interactive Communication (RO-MAN 2020), a leading forum where state-of-the-art innovative results, the latest developments as well as future perspectives relating to robot and human interactive communication are presented and discussed.

-The conference covers a wide range of topics related to Robot and Human Interactive Communication, involving theories, methodologies, technologies, empirical and experimental studies.
-Papers related to the study of the robotic technology, psychology, cognitive science, artificial intelligence, human factors, ethics and policies, interaction-based robot design and other topics related to human-robot interaction are welcome.
+The conference covered a wide range of topics related to Robot and Human Interactive Communication, involving theories, methodologies, technologies, empirical and experimental studies.
+Papers related to the study of the robotic technology, psychology, cognitive science, artificial intelligence, human factors, ethics and policies, interaction-based robot design and other topics related to human-robot interaction were presented.